intrynzic/internal-docs/docs/project/system-requirements.md

 # System Requirements

-This document outlines the minimum and recommended system specifications required to build and run Intricate.
+This document outlines the minimum and recommended system specifications required to build and run Intricate Engine.

 ---